Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Materials and Methods

 \paragraph{Spatio-Temporal-Temporal Long Retention Network (S2TLR)}

-The purpose of this compositor is to encapsulate the most pertinent information within an extended temporal event-data structure.
-The feature map $\mathcal{F}_2$ consists of two instances of the reshaped local features derived from the LSFE network, sequentially processed through the multi-head attention (MHA) network.
-Through convolution via the LSFE network, we obtain the most critical spatial features, which are then input into the S2TLR network.
-Let $\mathcal{I}_{S2TLR}$ represent the input data to the S2TLR network, characterized by the dimensions $(b, 1, 128)$, where $b$ is the batch size.
+The purpose of this module is to encapsulate the most relevant information within an extended temporal event-data structure.
+The feature map $\mathcal{F}_2$ consists of two instances of reshaped local features derived from the LSFE network, which are sequentially processed through the multihead attention (MHA) network.
+Through convolution via the LSFE network, we obtained the most relevant spatial features, which were then fed into the S2TLR network.
+Let $\mathcal{I}_{S2TLR}$ represent the input data to the S2TLR network, characterized by dimensions $(b, 1, 128)$, where $b$ is the batch size.
 In our experiments, we utilized batch sizes of $b = \{32, 64, 128, 256, 512, 1024\}$.
-The input data $\mathcal{I}_{ST}$ is configured as $(\mathcal{I}_{ST}, \mathcal{I}_{ST})$ and fed into the MHA with $h = 3$ heads to compute the temporal relationships among the spatial features, referred to as self-attention weights.
+The input data $\mathcal{I}_{ST}$ are configured as $(\mathcal{I}_{ST}, \mathcal{I}_{ST})$ and fed into the MHA with $h = 3$ heads to compute the temporal relationships among the spatial features, referred to as self-attention weights.
 We denote this attention as $\mathcal{A}_{ST} = Att(\mathcal{I}_{ST}, \mathcal{I}_{ST})$, as shown in Equation \ref{eq_mha}.
 This configuration, designated as S2TLR-MHA, implies the spatio-temporal interaction of the convolved features from the LSFE network.
 The $\mathcal{A}_{ST}$ output is subsequently embedded in another MHA network, producing data referred to as $\mathcal{I}_{TT}$, which symbolizes the temporal-temporal relationship of the spatio-temporal features.
-The data $\mathcal{I}_{TT}$ is processed in the configuration $(\mathcal{I}_{TT}, \mathcal{I}_{TT})$ through the network with the same number of heads as $\mathcal{A}_{ST}$, and this attention is referred to as $\mathcal{A}_{TT} = Att(\mathcal{I}_{TT}, \mathcal{I}_{TT})$.
+The data $\mathcal{I}_{TT}$ are processed in the configuration $(\mathcal{I}_{TT}, \mathcal{I}_{TT})$ through the network with the same number of heads as $\mathcal{A}_{ST}$, and this attention is referred to as $\mathcal{A}_{TT} = Att(\mathcal{I}_{TT}, \mathcal{I}_{TT})$.
 This represents the S2TLR-DMHA block depicted in Figure \ref{fig_mdl_arch}, thereby completing the spatial-temporal-temporal computational pipeline.

 \paragraph{Global Averaging Attention Network (G2A)}